Marriage and registered partnership

 Information and fact-sheets that are also available on the webpage of the Federal Office of Justice (FOJ)

-If you plan to take up residence in Switzerland after marrying or registering a partnership, bear in mind that your foreign spouse or partner will need a residence permit and may require an entry visa.
-Please consult the Visa – Entry to and Residence in Switzerland section regarding an application to enter Switzerland for the purpose of family reunification.
+If you plan to take up residence in Switzerland after marrying, bear in mind that your foreign spouse or partner will need a residence permit and requires an national entry visa D.

 If you are registered with a Swiss representation and have married or entered into a registered partnership in Switzerland you will need to report your change in civil status to the representation concerned so that the register of the Swiss Abroad can be updated.
 This will require submission of the following documents (as hard copy or in electronic form):